sidwan02/journal-texter/README.md

 to run the backend of the project.
 This will start the backend server as well as a REPL that can handle commands.

-You'll have to choose a database for the project to work.
+In order to create a new database for use in the project, type `newdb <database-path>.db` in the REPL.
-The default database is `data/journaltexter.db`.
-To set the database, run
-`database <path_to_database>` in the REPL.
+For demonstration purposes, you can just use `newdb data/journaltexter.db`

-Once your database is set, you can optionally load in questions and tags from a valid `.tsv` file using `load <question_spreadsheet.tsv>`
+Once your database has been created, you can load in all the questions and tags from a formatted `.tsv` spreadsheet.
+Currently, you can use the file `data/questions-tags.tsv` to load in the most up-to-date questions and tags.

+#### Loading your own questions/tags
+Loading in questions will ignore repeats, so you may also create your own questions and tags spreadsheet.

+The first column must exactly have the header "Questions" and the second must exactly have the header "Tags".
+See `questions-tags.tsv` for an example.

+#### Running the backend:
+You must first set the database to be used in the project using `database <database-path>.db`.
+Once the database is set, questions can be loaded in using `load <formatted-tsv-path>.tsv`.
+This may take a moment, but will load all questions, tags, and question-tag relations from the spreadsheet that are not already in the database.

-With your database set, you can now run the frontend of your project.
+To get the project running the first time, you can basically run the following set of commands:
+`newdb data/journaltexter.db`
+`database data/journaltexter.db`
+`load data/questions-tags.tsv`

+If you already have the database and are running the project again, you can simply use:
+`database <database-path>.db` (i.e. `database data/journaltexter.db`)

 ### Starting the frontend React app